carstenSpraener/cgV19/doc/GettingStarted.md

 ```

 Now everything you need is set up.
 The required artifacts are now
-in a local maven repository directors _rep_ under the cgV19 projec
+in a local maven repository directors _repo_ under the cgV19 projec
 directory.

 __Attention__